-- (i) The portion of a Participant's Account Balance that relates to an LTI Award will be automatically and irrevocably allocated to the Dine Brands Global, Inc. Stock Unit Fund Measurement Fund.
+(i) The portion of a Participant's Account Balance that relates to an LTI Award will be automatically and irrevocably allocated to the Dine Brands Global, Inc. Stock Unit Fund Measurement Fund.
 Participants may not select any other Measurement Fund to be used to determine the amounts to be credited or debited to such portion of their Account Balance.
 Furthermore, no other portion of the Participant's Account Balance can be either initially allocated or reallocated to the Dine Brands Global, Inc. Stock Unit Fund.
-Amounts allocated to the Dine Brands Global, Inc. Stock Unit Fund shall only be distributable in actual shares of Stock. - (ii) Any stock dividends, cash dividends or other non-cash dividends that would have been payable on the Stock credited to a Participant's Account Balance shall be credited to the Participant's Account Balance in the form of additional shares of Stock and shall automatically and irrevocably be deemed to be re-invested in the Dine Brands Global, Inc. Stock Unit Fund until such amounts are distributed to the Participant.
-The number of shares credited to the Participant for a particular stock dividend shall be equal to (a) the number of shares of Stock credited to the Participant's Account Balance as of the payment date for such dividend in respect of each share of Stock, multiplied by (b) the number of additional or fractional shares of Stock actually paid as a dividend in respect of each share of Stock.
-The number of shares credited to the Participant for a particular cash dividend or other non-cash dividend shall be equal to (a) the number of shares of Stock credited to the Participant's Account Balance as of the payment date for such dividend in respect of each share of Stock, multiplied by (b) the fair market value of the dividend, divided by (c) the "fair market value" of the Stock on the payment date for such dividend.
+Amounts allocated to the Dine Brands Global, Inc. Stock Unit Fund.
+Amounts allocated to the Dine Brands Global, Inc. Stock Unit Fund shall only be distributable in actual shares of Stock.

+(ii) Any stock dividends, cash dividends or other non-cash dividends that would have been payable on the Stock credited to a Participant's Account Balance shall be credited to the Participant's Account Balance in the form of additional shares of Stock and shall automatically and irrevocably be deemed to be re-invested in the Dine Brands Global, Inc. Stock Unit Fund until such amounts are distributed to the Participant.
+The number of shares credited to the Participant for a particular stock dividend shall be equal to (a) the number of shares of Stock credited to the Participant's Account Balance as of the payment date for such dividend in respect of each share of Stock, multiplied by (b) the number of shares credited to the Participant for a particular stock.
+The number of shares credited to the Participant for a particular cash dividend in respect of each share of Stock.
+The number of shares credited to the Participant for a particular cash dividend or other non-cash dividend shall be equal to (a) the number of shares of Stock credited to the Participant as a dividend or other non-cash dividend shall be equal to (a) the number of shares of Stock credited to the Participant for a particular cash dividend or other non-cash dividend shall be equal to (a) the number of shares of Stock credited to the Participant's Account Balance as of the payment date for such dividend in respect of each share of shares of stock.

+share of Stock, multiplied by (b) the fair market value of the dividend, divided by (c) the "fair market value" of the Stock on the payment date for such dividend.